nignatiadis/RegressionDiscontinuity.jl/README.md

 Finally, looking at [Lee (2008)](https://www.sciencedirect.com/science/article/pii/S0304407607001121) data:
 * Julia

 ![image](/figures/lee08_julia.png)

 * Stata

 ![image](/figures/lee08_stata.png)

 * R

 ![image](/figures/lee08R.png)

  Overall, they look practically the same.
-The `R` figures looks a little bit different because the package selects the limits of y differently.
+The `R` figures looks a little bit different because the package selects the limits of y-axis differently.
+However, it is just a zoomed-in version of the others.

 ----
 ### References